aidswidjaja/study/index.md

 This is mostly for my closer friends and friends outside of my current school, as well as a digital record for myself, but if you're not my friend that is okay and you can use it too.
 Just try not to tell too many people about it though.

-### Help!
-The search function doesn't work!

-I'm currently waiting on a bugfix from the developers of Just the Docs, the theme I'm using on this website.
-In the meantime, use `Ctrl`+`F` on Windows or `Command`+`F` on Mac to find content within a webpage.
-[Click here for more information on the issue.](https://github.com/pmarsceill/just-the-docs/pull/218)

 ### How much have you already completed?

 You can see our [Roadmap](roadmap.html) which contains our schedule and projected topics.
 In the future, a "Last modified" footer will be available as well.
 See this [GitHub issue](https://github.com/pmarsceill/just-the-docs/issues/166) and [pull request](https://github.com/pmarsceill/just-the-docs/pull/217) for more information.